 - Take Careers in Counseling and Human Services (Psychology 2010).
 This one-credit course meets for eight weeks during the spring semester and can give you great information about potential careers in human services.

-- Get involved.
+- Get involved on campus.
 Join Psychology Club.
-Be an RA.
+Be a resident advisor.
 Play a sport.
 Be a campus leader.
 Employers are especially interested in leadership roles you take in an organization.

 - Be willing to accept a part-time or temporary position.
 These types of jobs frequently turn into full-time positions.

 - During the summer, volunteer or work at a camp.
-Communities like Madison have day camps for children of all ages, or sign up for an overnight camp.
+Communities like Madison have day camps for children of all ages, or you can sign up for an overnight camp.

-- Consider two part-time jobs - one that pays the bills but is not related to psychology, and the other that provides you with the experience you want, but doesn't pay very much.
+- Consider holding two part-time jobs—one that pays the bills but is not related to psychology, and the other that provides you with the psychology experience you desire.